Meet the Top 101 in Crypto

 Key Takeaways

-• On March 15, The Atlantic’s editor-in-chief, Jeffrey Goldberg, was added to a Signal thread detailing war plans with top U.S. government officials.
+• This follows reports last month that a U.S. journalist was added to a Signal thread with top U.S. government officials.

-• As criticism builds against the government, President Donald Trump has defended his administration and its use of the platform.
+• President Donald Trump previously defended his administration and its use of the platform.

-On Monday, The Atlantic released an article detailing how its editor-in-chief, Jeffrey Goldberg, had been inadvertently added to a group chat with National Security Adviser Mike Waltz, Vice President JD Vance, and Defense Secretary Pete Hegseth.
+Last month, The Atlantic released an article detailing how its editor-in-chief, Jeffrey Goldberg, had been inadvertently added to a group chat with Hegseth, National Security Adviser Mike Waltz, and Vice President JD Vance.

 The incident, which came shortly before the U.S. attacked Yemen’s Iran-aligned Houthis, reportedly revealed “precise information about weapons packages, targets, and timing” to the journalist.